dean-martin/cpu-emulators/README.md

 ![attractdemo](/screens/attractscreen.png)

-Very much WIP.
-But now in playable state.
+A work in progress, but in a playable state.
 The initial Intel 8080 CPU is done.
 Writing a simple test suite helped find a ton of bugs.
 Hardware emulation is still in progress.
 Timing and refresh rate is off.

 I'm using SDL3 as a vendored git submodule.

 ## Building
 - cmake